Skip to main content

 (H) Patient response to the session or intervention; and

-(J) Treatment plans are not valid until all signatures are present.
+(J) Initial treatment plans or plan updates are not valid until all signatures are present.
 As used in this subsection, all signatures mean:

-(i) The signature of acknowledgement of the supervising BCBA or licensed psychologist; and
+(i) The signature and date of acknowledgement of the supervising BCBA or licensed psychologist; and

-(ii) The signature of assent of any minor who is age fourteen (14) or older; and
+(ii) The signature and date of consent of any minor who is age fourteen (14) or older; and

 (iii) The signature of consent of: